 Bartering is the act of trading one good or service for another without using a medium of exchange such as money.
 A bartering economy differs from a monetary economy in a variety of ways.
-The primary difference is that goods or services are exchanged immediately, and the exchange is reciprocal, meaning it’s a fair trade, with each party getting the thing they want or need in an even amount to what they are offering in exchange.
+The primary difference is that goods or services are exchanged immediately, and the exchange is reciprocal, meaning it’s a negotiated or fair trade, with each party getting the thing they want or need in an even amount to what they are offering in exchange.

 Uses of Bartering

 Bartering is generally conducted directly between two parties; however, it may be done multilaterally through a trade exchange.
 Developed countries generally don’t engage in barters unless they’re done in conjunction with the standard monetary system of the country, and even then, it is only used in rare instances.